automatictester/lambda-test-runner/README.md

 ## Usage example

+AWS Lambda Test Runner is an AWS Lambda function and can be invoked like other Lambdas.
+To make it easier for Jenkins users, there is a
+[Jenkins Plugin for AWS Lambda Test Runner](https://github.com/automatictester/lambda-test-runner-jenkins-plugin) which you can use to trigger the execution.
-This example demonstrates how to invoke already deployed AWS Lambda Test Runner using `aws cli`.
+If you do not use Jenkins, or prefer to orchestrate the execution yourself, below is a step-by-step guide to executing already deployed AWS Lambda Test Runner using `aws cli`.
 It requires all necessary tools to be installed and configured.

 Below is sample JSON payload: